HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search/enabling_anonymous_user/srt_sc_public.md

         4. Scroll to the Metadata section of the Manage Page Properties window.
         5. To specify the Search and Tag Center profile for the custom search center page, add the key resourceaggregation.profile with the value of profiles/profile\_search\_tag.json to the list of key value pairs.

-            !!! note
-                If you created the custom search center page as a child to the original Search Center page, the Search and Tag Center profile is inherited from the parent page.
+            **Note:** If you created the custom search center page as a child to the original Search Center page, the Search and Tag Center profile is inherited from the parent page.

         6. Click **Save**.
     -   If you create the page by using the Manage Pages administration portlet, proceed as follows:
         1. Select **Edit Page Properties** for the page.
         2. Select **Advanced options**.
         3. Select **I want to set parameters**.
         4. Add the parameter resourceaggregation.profile with a value of profiles/profile\_search\_tag.json.
         5. Click **OK** \> **OK**.
 2. Add the Search Center portlet to the custom search center page by completing the following steps:

     1. From the custom search center page, select the **Create** tab in the site toolbar.